 All students completing the School Psychology Sixth Year program must take the Praxis® Specialty Examination in School Psychology and achieve a passing score prior to beginning Internship.
 The passing score is designated by the current NASP National Certification (NCSP) guidelines.
 A passing score is also required in order to graduate from the program.
 Students should consult NCSP application guidelines for the most current information about passing scores.

 Students should request the Praxis® II test scores be sent electronically to SCSU using the institutional code R3662 when registering to take the test.
-Students must also submit a copy of their full score report, including sub-scores, to the program once scores are received.
+Students must also submit a copy of their full score report, including sub-scores, to the Program Coordinator once scores are received.